 Most of us prefer structure.
-There’s not too many of us that like to wing it.
+There are not too many of us that like to wing it.
 By making a schedule of your goals each week and holding yourself accountable for them, you’ll be rewarded with clarity.
-I put everything in my Day Designer.
-Which includes my part-time job schedule, the days I have open for writing, my self-care day, and meet-ups I have with fellow creatives.
+I put everything in my Google Calendar.
+Which includes my part-time job schedule, the days I have open for writing, my self-care day, and the meet-ups I have with fellow creatives.

 When you’re creating your fresh start, consider asking yourself these questions to help you along the way:

 - Have I been taking care of myself?
-Emotionally, spirituality, and physically?
+Emotionally, spiritually, and physically?

 - Have I developed any addictions?
 If yes, why?
 What feelings or things am I avoiding?